George Osborne: Reception

 Osborne's chancellorship has been subject to much critical assessment.
 His austerity measures are generally now viewed as having failed to reduce unemployment, lower interest rates, or stimulate growth.
 Extensive cuts in his 2010 budget to benefits, meant to force beneficiaries into work, have been linked to a steep rise in inequality.
 While the Gini coefficient for disposable income in 2011–12 fell to 32.3 per cent, the lowest level since 1986, it quickly rose again.
 Reviewing his performance in July 2016, The Guardian said that the UK still had a budget deficit of 4%, a balance-of-payments (trade) deficit of 7% of GDP, and (apart from Italy) the worst productivity among the G7 nations.
 An Office for National Statistics graph including the period 2010–2016 shows a worsening balance-of-trade deficit.
-One study by the Progressive Economy Forum assessed that the United Kingdom lost £540 billion in public spending since George Osborne initiated austerity measures.
-The study claimed Osborne could have "maintained historic rates of growth in public spending and still have reduced Britain's government debt burden by 2019".
+One study by the Progressive Economy Forum assessed that the United Kingdom lost £540 billion in public spending since Osborne initiated austerity measures.
+The study claimed he could have "maintained historic rates of growth in public spending and still have reduced Britain's government debt burden by 2019".
 Another by the New Economics Foundation claimed austerity had shrunk the British economy by £100 billion by 2019, due to its slower growth in every year since 2010.
 The Institute for Public Policy Research (IPPR) issued a report in 2019 claiming that austerity was linked to 130,000 preventable deaths since 2012.
 That was the year of the 2012 United Kingdom budget– dubbed the "omnishambles budget" by the then Labour leader Ed Miliband – viewed as the nadir of Osborne's political fortunes.
 Osborne reduced taxation for the wealthy, cutting the 50% income tax rate on top earners – which he said had been specially designated by his predecessor as "temporary" – to 45%.

 Overall, Osborne's policies have been linked to worsened inequality and poverty, a rise in political instability, and, allegedly, the decline of the NHS.
 After polling in 2012 revealed Osborne to be the least popular member of parliament, he was loudly booed by the crowd while presenting medals at the London Paralympics.
 In 2023, the magazine Prospect also described Osborne as the "architect of austerity" and described him as the worst chancellor in postwar British history, second perhaps only to Kwasi Kwarteng (who served 38 days).